marcoscz1995/CrowdMarker/README.md

 Install the required packages
 - `pip install -r requirements.txt`

-### Determine keyboard event number
-Run keyboard_event_determiner.py
-- `python keyboard_event_determiner.py`
-- Click any key on the keyboard you wish to assign keys to.

-You should see output like this in your terminal: `/dev/input/event7`.
-Record the number you see at the end of the output.
-In this case I would record 7 as my keyboard event number.

-### Determine keyboard key codes
-Run keycode_determiner.py
-- `python keycode_determiner.py`

-Click on the keys you would like to assign comments to.
-For example if you would like to assign the letter A to a comment, click on A and you should see in you terminal something like `KEY_A`.
-Record this.

-Note: you should avoid the already assigned shortcut keys in Crowdmark (l,h,j,k,e,n,p,t,z,c,x,q,s,d), as well as the letters F and G as those are already mapped as described earlier (these can however be changed/removed in lines 85-88).

-Tip: when selecting keys I suggest choosing those on the left hand side of the keyboard.
-This way you can select comments with your left hand and choose where to insert them using your mouse with your right hand.
-I find this the most efficient use of this script.

 ### Insert user inputs into Crowdmarker
 Insert your comments, points, and associated keyboard keys and event to `crowdmarker.py`
 - open `crowdmarker.py` in your favourite text editor
-- in line 132 change `INSERT_EVENT_NUMBER_HERE` to the number you got from running `keyboard_event_determiner.py`
-- in line 133 change `INSERT_QUESTIONS_MAX_SCOREE_HERE` to the questions max score that you will be marking
+- in line 141 change `INSERT_QUESTIONS_MAX_SCORE_HERE` to the questions max score that you will be marking
+- in lines 142 and 143 change the letters 'f' and 'g' to whatever keys you want to map to move to the next unmarked booklet and enter a perfect score, respectively.
+Or do not change them if you want to keep those default values.
-- in lines 134 insert your comment, points and key code you want to assign to it that you get from running `keycode_determiner.py`.
+- in lines 144 insert your comment, points and key code you want to assign to it.
 Add as many comments as you have keycodes.
-Just follow the format of `["comment", point, "key code"]`.
+Just follow the format of `["comment", point, 'key code']`.
+Example: `["show what lemma used here", -1, 'r']`

+Note: you should avoid the already assigned shortcut keys in Crowdmark (l,h,j,k,e,n,p,t,z,c,x,q,s,d).

 Note: if you want to put latex code that starts with reserved python string formating such as '\f' or '\n', just add 'r' before the start of the comment.
-For example: r"the correct answer is $$\frac{1}{2}$$"
+For example: [r"the correct answer is $$\frac{1}{2}$$", -2, 'a']

+Tip: when selecting keys I suggest choosing those on the left hand side of the keyboard.
+This way you can select comments with your left hand and choose where to insert them using your mouse with your right hand.
+I find this the most efficient use of this script.

 ### Start marking
 Once you are satisfied with your comments sign into Crowdmark, go to the question you want to mark and run the `crowdmarker.py` file.